-The Hjaltland group continued to promote the provision of a One Stop Shop agency on behalf of Shetland Island Council.
-This service provides local residents with advice, support and limited access to grant funding for property repairs and improvements.
-At 31st March 2018 there were 3 staff employed to ensure the successful running of this service.
-This includes a handyman employed to provide small and urgent repairs and adaptations.
+The Hjaltland group continued to promote the provision of a One Stop Shop agency on behalf of Shetland Island Council through its subsidiary Hjaltland Trading Ltd. This service provides local residents with advice, support and limited access to grant funding for property repairs and improvements.
+At 31st March 2019 there were 3 staff employed to ensure the successful running of this service.